-A good article on his family background and life, plus a better photo is at: https://en.wikipedia.org/wiki/Edward_Dorins
+A good piece on his family background and life, plus a better photo is at: https://en.wikipedia.org/wiki/Edward_Dorins

 The military inquiry heard evidence of identification from his father Thomas (a Liffey river pilot) who found his body in KGV Military Hospital (now St. Bricin’s).

 The medical report showed Ned was hit by two bullets, one through the back of his head, the second through his right thigh; and he had died at the scene.